mraggi/discreture/README.md

 std::partition_point(X.begin(), X.end(), predicate);
 ```
 where `predicate` is a unary predicate that takes a `const vector<int>&` as an argument and returns true or false, in a way that for all the first combinations it returns true and the last ones return false.
 This would do binary search.

+## Combinations find_if and find_all
+Combinations is the most mature part of the library, so the following functions have been implemented:

 # Benchmarks.